 The Spotted Lanternfly is a destructive insect that has invaded the Philadelphia area.
 All winter long, their eggs lay waiting for the warm weather, carefully encased in a protective, hardened layer of secretion.
-Once they emerge as nymphs, it is time to take action!
+Now that they’ve emerge as nymphs, it’s time to take action!
 Read on to find out how to identify and combat Spotted Lanternfly in the Nymph stages.

 How to Identify Spotted Lanternfly Nymphs

 Spotted Lanternfly goes through several identities during its life cycle.
 Adult females lay eggs in the fall, and they cover the egg masses in a secretion.
 This secretion dries hard and camouflages to look like dirt or clay.
 The young nymphs that emerge from the eggs in spring are black with white spots.
 In early summer, they gain red markings on their bodies.
 Later in midsummer, they become adults and shed their skin to form wings on their backs.

 How to Get Rid of Spotted Lanternfly Nymphs

 The experts at Giroud Tree and Lawn have been working closely with Penn State University’s Department of Entomology and Cooperative Extension to determine the best treatments and techniques for combating Spotted Lanternfly in each of the life cycle stages.
 Chemical spray treatments are only recommended if there are high populations of nymphs on a specific plant or tree.